Matt Proudfoot: Playing career

-Educated at Potchefstroom High School for Boys, Proudfoot turned out in the Vodacom Cup and later Currie Cup for the Leopards (rugby team) after which he moved to Scotland to play for Melrose.
+Proudfoot played in the Vodacom Cup and then the Currie Cup for the Leopards after which he moved to Scotland to play for Melrose.

-Professional career

-Proudfoot then represented Edinburgh Rugby.
+Proudfoot then played for Edinburgh Rugby.
 He won 3 international caps while with Edinburgh, before returning to South Africa.

 Injury forced him into semi-retirement but he still played for the Leopards and the Blue Bulls.
 Glasgow Warriors coach Hugh Campbell persuaded him to return to full-time Scottish professional rugby.

 In 2003 he returned to Scotland to play for Glasgow Warriors.
 He won 1 more international cap while with the Warriors.